OzAmram/PixelTemplateProduction/README.md

 **test_template**: Uses pre-made 1D templates to run local version of CMSSW 1D template reco and makes various plots.
 Useful for testing a new set of 1D templates.
 Should be run a directory with template\_events, generror and template\_summary files.
 Also takes a config called `test_params.txt`.
 The first line of the config is the same as the `pix_2t.proc` but without the nfiles parameter (because it will only use one file).
+The second line has six  parameters:

+> nFile use_l1_offset xtalk_frac xtalk_noise do_cluster_healing do_IBCs do_2d_templates

-The second line has three parameters, the first is the file number of the template (the XXXXX) and the second is the `use_l1_offset` parameter, the third is the cross talk fraction.
+nFile is the file number of the template (the XXXXX) and the second is the `use_l1_offset` parameter, xtalk_frac is the fractional charge sharing for the cross talk, the xtalk_noise is the gaussian spread on the central value of the charge sharing, do_cluster_healing turns on the cluster healing before the CPEs, do_IBCs turns on the irradiation bias corrections for the generic algorithm, do_2d_templates tests the 2d reco as well and produces some additional plots (2d templates must be provided).

 An example `test_params.txt` config is:
 > 58606 150.
 1600.
 1600.
 0.073 0.080 0.08 350.
 0

-> 58401 0 0.0 0.0
+> 58401 0 0.0 0.0 1 0 0